This is a complete guide covering everything you need to know to set up and create your branded website.

 You will want to ensure your website domain name aligns with your overall brand and business objectives.

-You can decide to change your domain name later on if you don’t like what you chose, however, the process of doing this requires you 301 redirecting your whole domain to another one and it is a hassle (trust me I’ve done it twice).
+You can decide to change your domain name later on if you don’t like what you chose, however, the process of doing this requires you 301 redirect your whole domain to another one and it is a hassle (trust me I’ve done it twice).

 And if done incorrectly, you can create a lot of error pages and lose the SEO value your existing domain had.